jfernandez37/jfernandez37/README.md

 - COSC 320 - Advanced Data Scructures and Algorithm Analysis - A
 - COSC 350 - Systems Software - B
 - COSC 386 - Database Design and Implementation - A
+- MATH 216 - Statistical Thinking - A
+- MATH 311 - Differential Equations 1 - A
+- MATH 452 - Analysis 2 - A
+- MATH 495 - Directed Consulting - A
+- COSC 450 - Operating Systems - A
+- PACE 411 - Presidential Citizen Scholars 3 - A

 ## Languages
 - C++